jonathanericksen/Party_Tweets/README.md

 **Sentiment Analysis**

-In this final step in the analysis, I took a look at the sentiment score for both parties respective corpus.
-Perhaps unsurprisingly, the party in power exhited a higher sentiment score as their published tweets likely took a positive tone in support of current congressional political initiatives:
+The final step in the corpus analysis looked at the overall sentiment score from both parties:

 <p align="center">
      <img src="images/Sentiment_analysis.png" width="350" height="350">
 </p>

+The party in power (at the time these tweets were published was the republican party) exhited a higher sentiment score as their published tweets likely took a positive tone in support of current congressional political initiatives.
+Conversely, the party not in power (democrats) likely spoke in a more negative tone as they looked to deminish the achievments and legislative agenda of the current hour majority party.

 ***